Search programs

 Once you’ve clarified your goals for your graduate accounting degree, conducting thorough research on the schools and programs that can help you meet your educational aspirations is essential.

-Stary by verifying each institution’s accreditation status to ensure academic quality and recognition.
+Start by verifying each program’s accreditation status to ensure academic quality and recognition.
 To further refine your search, consider asking the following questions:

-• Is the program entirely online, or are there on-campus requirements?
+• Is the accounting program entirely online, or are there on-campus requirements?

 • What is the average class size for online courses?